Test Score Information

-Georgia College will utilize only the Evidence-Based Reading and Writing (EBRW) and Math scores from the SAT and the English and Math scores from the ACT.
+Georgia College will utilize the Evidence-Based Reading and Writing (EBRW) and Math scores from the SAT, the English and Math scores from the ACT and scores from the Classic Learning Test (CLT).
 Georgia College will review the timed writing samples from these tests as part of the student's overall portfolio, but they are not required for review.
-We do not have a preference between the ACT and SAT.
-We recommend that students attempt each test at least once.
+We do not have a preference between the ACT, SAT or CLT.

-Fall 2022 - Admitted Students - The average SAT was 1193 (EBRW + Math subscores only) and the average ACT composite was 26.
-The middle 50% of admitted students for Fall 2022 had SAT total scores ranging from 1110 to 1250 (EBRW + M subscores only), 23 to 28 ACT Composite scores, and high school grade point averages ranging from 3.51 to 3.93 (calculated on unweighted academic courses only).
+Fall 2026 - Admitted Students - The average SAT was 1196 (EBRW + Math subscores only) and the average ACT composite was 26.
+The higher 75% of admitted students for Fall 2026 had SAT total scores of 1270 (EBRW + M subscores only), 29 ACT Composite scores, and high school grade point of 3.93 (calculated on unweighted academic courses only).

 25th PercentileAverage75th Percentile